mrmanc/mrmanc.github.io/_posts/2015-08-22-spectro-adventures-in-go.md

 - Shell
 ---
 <iframe src="https://ghbtns.com/github-btn.html?user=mrmanc&repo=spectro&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>
 My latest spare time project has been writing a general purpose command line heat map tool designed to visualise the distribution of streams of decimal numbers (not necessarily integers) representing something like latency, duration or size.
-I’ve called it [spectro](https://github.com/mrmanc/spectro) as it’s output resembles a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram).
+I’ve called it [spectro](https://github.com/mrmanc/spectro) as its output resembles a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram).

 It was inspired by [this Sysdig tweet](https://twitter.com/sysdig/status/618826906310324224) for a monitoring tool with built in command line visualisation, and follows on from my [distribution Awk script](https://github.com/mrmanc/log-ninja#distribution) which displays an actual histogram (although it also has some real-time functionality).